stijnwop/manureSystem/README.md

 - Pump from/to vehicle to vehicle
 - Pump from/to a storage
 - Dynamic pumping sounds
+- Pump efficiency impact (longer ranges and manure thickness have influence on your pump time)
 - Pump directions [in/out left/right]
 - Toggle manure flow state
 - Dynamic parking position [only define the start parking node and set an offset if needed.. the script will do the rest]
   - If applicable you could use animation on the park function for moving some arms/levers around
 - Extend your hoses with the extendable hose type for larger ranges with the extendable configuration
 - Plane shader
+- Mixing manure on storages
 - Manure tankers support water.
 - Docking support
 - Fillarm support